 - For out-of-state residents: driving suspension in Virginia for 6 months.

 If you or someone you know is facing a reckless driving charge in the Commonwealth of Virginia, or you are searching for a reputable Fairfax traffic defense lawyer, contact The Law Office of Wilfred Ward Yeargan immediately.
-Receiving a reckless driving conviction will stay on your driving record for years to come, damaging you financially and impacting your daily life.
+Convictions for reckless driving conviction stay on your driving record for 11 years, damaging you financially and impacting your daily life.
+Attorney Yeargan can assist you possibly get the charged dismissed or reduced to a lesser traffic infraction.

 Don't risk facing the maximum penalties for reckless driving, consult with a skilled traffic attorney to find out possible strategies to have your charges reduced or potentially dropped altogether.
 Contact The Law Office of Wilfred Ward Yeargan today for a free consultation to discuss the specifics of your case today.